 How to Do Double Crochet V-Stitch

 When making the V stitch as discussed below, your double crochet stitches must go into the gap created by the chain stitch.
-The V-stitch uses the US version of the double crochet.
+The crochet V-stitch uses the US version of the double crochet.
 This stitch is superb for creating larger, lacy items like shawls or blankets.

 Step 1 - Chain Stitch